-It must be demonstrated that the Teaching staff have the competencies to cover all areas of the programme, and are fully aware of the outcome-based approach to education.
+It must be demonstrated that the teaching staff have the competencies to cover all areas of the programme, and are fully aware of the outcome-based approach to education.
 In addition, Teaching staff shall be sufficient in number and capability to accommodate student-staff interaction, advising and counselling, service activities, professional development, and interaction with practitioners and employers.
-This is to ensure the quality of the engineering technician programme and the attainment of its stated outcomes.
-As a guide, a viable engineering technology department would be expected to have a minimum of 8 full-time Teaching staff in the particular engineering discipline.
+This is to ensure the quality of the engineering technology programme and the attainment of its stated outcomes.
+As a guide, a viable engineering technology department would be expected to have a minimum of 8 full-time teaching staff in the particular engineering discipline.

-Teaching staff shall have bachelor degrees or higher.
-However, a staff member with accredited diploma and 5-year industrial/specialist experience with acceptable professional qualifications may be considered.
-30% of the lecturers/instructors must have a professional certification or at least at least TWO (2) years of relevant industrial work experience.
+Teaching staff shall have postgraduate degrees (Masters level or higher).
+However, a staff member with first degree and 5-year industrial/specialist experience with acceptable professional qualifications may be considered.
+30% of the lecturers/instructors must have a professional/industrial/specialist certification or at least TWO (2) years of relevant industrial work experience.
 If this is not met, the institution should have a staff industrial attachment scheme in place.

-The overall competence of the Teaching staff may be judged by such factors as education, diversity of background, industrial experience, teaching experience, ability to communicate, enthusiasm for developing more effective programmes, level of scholarship, and participation in professional societies.
+The overall competence of the teaching staff may be judged by such factors as education, diversity of background, industrial experience, teaching experience, ability to communicate, enthusiasm for developing more effective programmes, level of scholarship, and participation in professional societies.
 The IHL should provide the opportunity to its staff to gain the necessary industrial experience.

-The full-time equivalent Teaching staff to student ratio shall ideally be 1:20 or better to ensure effective delivery, student-staff interaction, student advising and counselling, IHL service and research activities, professional development and interaction with industries.
+The full-time equivalent teaching staff to student ratio shall ideally be 1:15 or better to ensure effective delivery, student-staff interaction, student advising and counselling, IHL service and industry activities, professional development and interaction with industries.